urban-bot/urban-bot/docs/website/docs/components.md

 ## Notification
-It is used for sending a message every n time.
+Use it for sending a message every n time.
 ```jsx
 <Notification intervalSeconds={2}>
     <Text>Ping every two second</Text>